ivominic/task-management/README.md

 To use pipes for validation, validator and transformer package needs to be installed.
 It is done with command: npm install class-validator class-transformer --save After that, validators and pipes are used like decorators over properties and methods.
+For validations, create class/pipe inside pipes subfolder, of each model/class, and invoke it inside decorators (@Body, @Query, @Param) adding ValidationPipe.
+No need to create new instance, it is done automaticaly.
+Pipe class has to implement PipeTransform interface, that require transform() function with parameters value, and optional parameter metadata.
+This metod returns transformed value (if needed) or throw exception.

 ## Running the app